-- This is a console-fightstick hybrid that runs games from series like The King of Fighters, Fatal Fury, Samurai Showdown, and more.
+- This is a console-fightstick hybrid that runs game series like King of Fighters, Fatal Fury, and Samurai Showdown.

-- For NEOGEO gamepads, there are two USB-C connectors on the back if you would like to play multiplayer without a second arcade stick.
+- For Neogeo gamepads, there are two USB-C connectors in the back to play multiplayer without a second arcade stick.

 The joystick of the Neogeo Arcade Stick Pro is smooth and makes enough clicking sounds for proper feedback, though it does not pack the same quality as your state-of-the-art Seimitsu joystick.
 Nonetheless, the quality is still there.
 To stay faithful to the arcade layout, the first two buttons are not aligned with the rest, which is a positive ergonomic measure.
 All buttons activate within a few millimeters of pressing, which is the industry standard.
 That is despite the fact that the buttons are not Sanwa.
 When it comes to stability during frantic play, the arcade stick stays put like it should.

 This arcade stick is sturdy, and the weight is moderate.
 Besides the USB-C connectors in the back, in the front can be found another USB-C port for power, a USB port, and an HDMI connector.
 There has been at least one report of the stock HDMI producing choppy audio, so you might have to invest in a third party cable.

 All of the other buttons, such as options, select, and turbo can be found on the right.
 Switching between platforms is as simple as hitting a toggle switch.
 Other toggles are rather ambiguous, but there are instructions for the interested.
 Modification is achievable with a screwdriver, but it is not for the inexperienced.
 There is a headphone jack.